CCurl/r4/README.md

 # What is r4?

-r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, and any amount of user ram.
+r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, and any amount of user ram.

 A register (a built-in variable) is identified by up to 3 upper-case characters, so there is a maximum of (26x26x26) = 17576 registers available.
 They can be retrieved, set, increment, or decremented in a single operation (r,s,i,d).

 Similarly, a function is also identified by up to 3 upper-case characters, so there is a maximum of (26x26x26) = 17576 functions available.
-A function is defined in a Forth-like style, using ":;", and you call it using 'c'.
+A function is defined in a Forth-like style, using ':', and you call it using 'c'.
 For example:

 - 0(CPY (N F T--): copy N bytes from F to T)
 - :CPY s2 s1 1[r1 C@ r2 C! i1 i2];